rasheedamir/fmu/README.md

 3. Open console and check `git --version`.
 The result should be like `git version 1.9.0.msysgit.0`.
 4. If git installation successful, generate ssh keys and add it to Bitbucket account, follow to the [official guide](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git).

 - Ubuntu/Debian users:

-`sudo apt-get install git`
+1. Git Core: `sudo apt-get install git`
-`sudo apt-get install git-gui` : GUI for Git!
+2. Git GUI:  `sudo apt-get install git-gui`

 ###- Node.js, Grunt and Bower
 1. To be able to run the application with Spring-Boot in production mode, you need: